bothlab/pomidaq/README.md

    you will need to install the [Mediafeaturepack from Microsoft](https://www.microsoft.com/en-us/software-download/mediafeaturepack) for your Windows version to resolve the problem.
 Sometimes enabling this feature via Windows' "Additional Features" selection
    (in the "Apps" page of "Settings") will work better than a manual installation.

+### Citing

+If you want to cite PoMiDAQ, please use its Zenodo DOI:

+> Klumpp, Matthias.
+(2023).
+PoMiDAQ.
+Zenodo. https://doi.org/10.5281/zenodo.8225049

 ## Developers